jussiholtta/learn247/_posts/0007-01-01-curiosity.markdown

 ---

 *“I wonder, do you wonder?
 It all begins with wonder.*
 *With a question on your mind you will find the world is wonderful!”*
-- Rachel Coleman
+-Rachel Coleman

 When you were 6 months old, no one needed to teach you to learn.
 *That beginners mind is still inside you.*